robert-westenberger/knowledgebase/real-estate/criteria.md

 * Convenient access to employment centers, transit, shopping, and services

 ## Minor Preferences
-* One of the units is optimized for a single owner occupant. e.g. I would prefer a triplex with two 4 bedrooms and one 1 br rather than a duplex with two 5 bedrooms.
+* The unit breakdown is optimized for a single owner occupant. e.g. I would prefer a triplex with two 4 bedrooms and one 1 br rather than a duplex with two 5 bedrooms.
 I am just by myself and those other rooms would really just go to waste.
 * Low-maintenance exterior
 * Existing tenants with documented payment histories
 * Modestly below-market rents with realistic upside